 What went wrong in the previous event?

-Evaluation is such a tool that can help you focus on your own shortcomings and gives you chances to improve them.
-To handle future risks, you need of idea of where your event game stands presently.
-The only way to solve this is by doing a post-mortem of the previous event and finding out what worked for you and what didn’t.
+Evaluation is a tool that can help you focus on your shortcomings and give you chances to improve them.
+You need an idea of where your event game stands to handle future risks.
+The only way to solve this is to do a post-mortem of the previous event and find out what worked for you and what didn’t.

 - Find out how the previous policies and procedures worked adequately or not.